openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

  driver-toolkit:vX.Y.Z to a specific node that could be in different versions in the cluster depending on the state of MCPs.

-For building the driver-toolkit on the cluster as a fallback solution, if we do not have a recent build, the other problematic is that we cannot easily relate the correct m-o-c of the nodes.
+If the correct driver-toolkit is not available, SRO can build the driver-toolkit on the cluster as a fallback solution.
+The problem with this is that we cannot easily relate the correct m-o-c of the nodes.

 The proposal is to create an annotation on the release-paylod to the machine-os-content.
 The machine-os-content has already the kernel version